 One common but detrimental practice is using organizational groups as permission groups (especially on department drives), i.e. giving them direct NTFS permissions to certain folders.
 However, it is better not to assign rights to organizational groups directly, but instead to use them solely to group together users belonging to the same organizational unit.

-3. Multiple Use of Permission Groups
+3. Reusing Permission Groups

-These structures becomes especially confusing when permission groups are nested within themselves or with other permission groups by mistake.These structures becomes especially confusing when permission groups are nested within themselves or with other permission groups by mistake.
-To learn more about why users who have more rights than necessary may pose a threat to the security of your data, read our article Reference Users – An Underestimated Risk.
+These structures become especially confusing when permission groups are nested within themselves or within other permission groups by mistake.
+To learn more about why users who have more permissions than absolutely necessary are a threat to the safety of your data, read our article Reference Users – An Underestimated Risk.

 4. Ignoring Conventions

 By being a member of a read or write group, the user automatically receives all required list rights.
-It is, however, very important to ensure that these list rights only apply to the respective folder and not to all of its subfolders as well.
+It is, however, very important to ensure that ability to view folder contents only applies to the folder in question, and not to all of its subfolders as well.
 Otherwise, users might be able to browse all directories on the file server.

-To avoid these kinds of mistakes in th future, read our free white paper and learn about best practices for managing permissions in Microsoft environments.
+To avoid these kinds of mistakes in the future, read our free white paper and learn about best practices for managing permissions in Microsoft environments.